 - Operating system-The Double-Take Console can be run from a Windows source or target.
-It can also be run from a 32-bit or 64-bit physical or virtual machine running Windows 8, Windows 7, Windows Vista, or Windows XP Service Pack 2 or later. - Microsoft .NET Framework-Microsoft .NET Framework version 4.0 Update 3 or later is required.
-(The full .NET 4.0.3 is required, not just the Client Profile.) - Screen resolution-For best results, use a 1024x768 or higher screen resolution.
+It can also be run from a physical or virtual machine running Windows 10, Windows 8, or Windows 7 Service Pack 1 or later. - Microsoft .NET Framework-Microsoft .NET Framework version 4.5.1 is required. - Screen resolution-For best results, use a 1024x768 or higher screen resolution.